 : PoolDawg Staff

-So, maybe you already know how to stroke a ball, and the difference between follow and draw.
-Your game can still go south on you in a hurry.
+One of the best things about pool is that there is always more to learn.
+Everyone's game can use an adjustment every now and then, even the pros!
+You may already know how to stroke a ball and achieve accurate follow and draw, but your game can still go south on you if you aren't careful.
 Here are some tips to consider when you feel the need to make a few adjustments.

-1. Every sport played with a ball demands balance, and that surely includes cue games.
-Precisely how you assume your shooting stance isn't nearly as important as your being solidly planted - solid enough that you could resist a shove on your shooting side.
+1. Every sport that uses a ball requires balance, and that surely includes cue games.
+Make sure your shooting stance is natural and strong.
+Your stance should be strong enough that you can resist a shove on your shooting side.

 2. A stroke should be just that - a smooth, rhythmic motion with a beginning, middle and end.
-Don't rush it, and don't choke it off.
+Don't rush your stroke, and don't choke it off.

 3. One of the key secrets to longer runs in pool is to leave yourself position for angled shots rather than straight-in shots.
 Angle shots offer you far, far more options for cue-ball position.

 4. By all means, bet a few bucks.
-Morals, aside, you'll learn to handle the game's unique pressures much faster and much better.
+Don't go crazy, but a little gambling can help you learn to handle the game's unique pressures.
+Raising the stakes can be very beneficial.

 5. The best way to learn position play is to strive to do whatever's easiest (whenever possible; it won't always be).

-6. In all the cue games, you directly control zilch except for your body and your pool cue.
-(You affect the cue ball only indirectly, and the object balls far less than that.)
+6. In all the cue games, the only thing you can actually control is your pool cue.
+You affect the cue ball only indirectly, and the object balls far less than that.
 When your game isn't going well, your body mechanics are the first thing you should check.

-7. When you need to send an object ball along the rail with speed, jacking up your cue slightly seems to help avoid "wiggling" the ball in the pocket jaws; it also eliminates throw.
+7. When you need to send an object ball along the rail with speed, jack up your cue slightly to help avoid "wiggling" the ball in the pocket jaws; it also eliminates throw.

 8. Structured practice is much more valuable than the mere abstract hitting of loose balls.
 Practice 9-ball or straight pool, and/or some drills.

-9. Mosconi's No. 1 tip: Don't waste your time with players who are worse than you; play with better competitors, and you'll learn more.
+9. When asked, Willie Mosconi said his number one tip was: Don't waste your time with players who are worse than you; play with better competitors, and you'll learn more.

 10. Don't hold the cue in your fingertips; it's not a teacup.
 And don't strangle the cue either; it's not a baseball bat.